dieterich-lab/single-cell-nanopore/README.md

 * `align_longreads`: We align the Nanopore reads to the reference genome using Minimap2 with [long-reads settings](https://github.com/lh3/minimap2#map-long-mrnacdna-reads).

-# Build predictive model
+### Build predictive model

-* `build_genome`: We generated an artifical "genome" which contains only the [cDNA primer from 10x Chromium Single Cell V3](https://kb.10xgenomics.com/hc/en-us/articles/217268786-How-do-I-design-a-custom-targeted-assay-for-Single-Cell-3-), cellular barcode and UMI sequences as the same counts as the Illumina library, followed by 20bp oligo-dT and 32bp cDNA sequences in our [pipeline](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#build_genomesh), in order to estimate the likelihood of barcode mismatches and indels in our model.
+* `build_genome`: We generated an artifical "genome" which contains only the [cDNA primer from 10x Chromium Single Cell V3](https://kb.10xgenomics.com/hc/en-us/articles/217268786-How-do-I-design-a-custom-targeted-assay-for-Single-Cell-3-), cellular barcode and UMI sequences as the same counts as the Illumina library, followed by 20bp oligo-dT and 32bp cDNA sequences in our pipeline, in order to estimate the likelihood of barcode mismatches and indels in our model.

-* `build_nanosim`: The Nanopore error profile is produced using the ["read_analysis.py"](https://github.com/bcgsc/NanoSim#1-characterization-stage) from NanoSim.
-The following [step](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#build_nanosimsh) in our pipeline creates a directory containing the error profile.
+* `build_nanosim`: The Nanopore error profile is produced using the ["read_analysis.py"](https://github.com/bcgsc/NanoSim#1-characterization-stage) from NanoSim, and creates a directory under the `analysis` folder that contains the error profile of the Nanopore reads.

-* `sim_reads`: We generate [one million Nanopore reads](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#sim_readssh) based on the artifical we built previously using NanoSim.
+* `sim_reads`: We generate a number of Nanopore reads based on the artifical we built previously using NanoSim.

-* `build_test`: The generated Nanopore reads were [trimmed to 100bp and wrote to a bam file](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#build_alignsh), and the ground truth barcode sequences can be known by looking into the corresponding genomic locations from the artifical genome in the [pipeline](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#get_barcodessh).
+* `build_test`: The generated Nanopore reads were trimmed to 100bp and wrote to a bam file, and the ground truth barcode sequences can be known by looking into the corresponding genomic locations from the artifical genome in the pipeline.

-* `run_pipe_sim`: run the feature extraction [pipeline](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#run_pipesh) on the bam file of simulated reads.
+* `run_pipe_sim` and `run_pipe_real`: run the feature extraction pipeline on the bam file of the simulated and the real Nanopore reads, respectively.

 * `add_label`: By comparing to our ground truth barcode sequences, we assign either 0 or 1 as labels to each barcode alignment, indicating whether the corresponding alignment is correct or not.

-* `build_model`: build a [naive bayesian model](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#build_modelr) based on the label and previously extracted barcode alignment features.
+* `build_model`: build a naive bayesian model based on the label and previously extracted barcode alignment features.

 * `pred`: Use the naive bayesian model previously built and predict the likelihood given the alignment features from the other Nanopore reads sequenced from the same cDNA library.
 Then we use the bayesian theorem to calculated the posterior probabilities that the barcode alignment is correct among all potential barcodes.
-The [predicted probabilities](https://github.com/dieterich-lab/single-cell-nanopore/blob/master/pipelines/README.md#predr) allow us benchmarking our predictions with the other simulated reads, or do barcode assignment with the real Nanopore reads.
+The predicted probabilities allow us benchmarking our predictions with the other simulated reads, or do barcode assignment with the real Nanopore reads.

+* `get_gene_umi`: create UMI whitelist for each gene based on the Illumina data.

+* `run_umi_sim`: perform UMI alignment against the UMI whitelist of the same gene on the sequences that have the barcode trimmed.

-* `filter_sim`: set a cutoff and select the highest from the predicted probabilities
+* `filter_sim` and `filter_pred`: output the reads which passed the cutoff of the predicted probabilities.

 ## Authors